Welcome to my holiday home tour, where my old house's halls are decked in my…

-There are some amazing, natural candles I found from Chesapeake Bay Candle that I had the honor of sharing.
+There are some amazing, natural candles I found from Chesapeake Bay Candle.
 They make candles for people exactly like me, who love natural products, yoga, and taking care of your wellness.

 These candles are completely my style.
 They have soft frosted class containers in soothing colors that match all of my navy, white and neutral rooms, like my office.
 I sit here often to work and need to be able to focus in the short time my kids’ naps overlap these days.
 I was so excited to find a candle for focus!

 They are made from natural soy wax, have a lead-free wick and this one has a blend of black tea, cinnamon and patchouli among other fragrances in it.
 It’s called Focus + Patience and is definitely a fragrance the men in your life would love.